Typed compositional quantum computation with lenses: Quantum lenses

-An $m$-qubit quantum gate $G$ is a linear transformation on $\mathbb C ^{2^m}$, and it can be represented by a matrix.
-The action of this matrix on a $2^m$-dimensional vector is computed only by scalar multiplications and additions.
-Therefore, the action can be extended to $T^{2^m}$ for any $\mathbb C$-module $T$.
-We are thus led to endow such $G$ with a polymorphic type of linear transformations indexed by $T$.
+We proceed to defining composition of quantum gates in a circuit by means of \coqin{curry} and \coqin{uncurry}.
+An $m$-qubit quantum gate $G$ is a linear transformation on $\mathbb C ^{2^m}$, and it can be represented by a square matrix of type $\mathcal M_{2^m}(\mathbb C)$.
+The action of such a matrix $M$ on a $2^m$-dimensional vector is computed by scalar multiplications and additions, hence it can be extended for the direct power $T^{2^m}$ of any $\mathbb C$-module $T$:

+This freedom in the choice of $T$ can be captured by endowing $G$ the following polymorphic type of linear transformations.

-Along the \coqin{curry}-\coqin{uncurry} isomorphism above, a gate $G$ can be applied to a larger number of qubits, to become composable in a circuit.
+Along with the \coqin{curry}-\coqin{uncurry} isomorphism above, a gate $G$ can be applied to a larger number of qubits, to become composable in a circuit.
 This realizes quantum focusing (Figure~\ref{fig:quantum_lens}).

-So far, the type of $G$ has told that each instance $G_T$ is linear and can be represented by a matrix, but not that they are the same matrix for any $T$.
+So far, the type of $G$ (Equation~\ref{eq:G-polytype}) has told that each instance $G_T$ is linear and can be represented by a matrix, but not yet that they are the same matrix for any $T$.
 We impose the uniqueness of the matrix as an additional property as follows.